edu3716/SCRIPTS/README.md

 # SCRIPTS
-A set of Python and Perl scripts for comparative genomics
+A set of Python and Perl scripts to perform modifications or analyses of FASTA files, MSA files and BLAST results

 MultipleSequenceAlignmentTools ==> Directory including scripts to perform modifications or analyses of Multiple Sequence Alignment files in FASTA format.